 It comes in different shapes, sizes, and shades of red.

-Wattles could be big or small, short or long, and it almost always comes in weird shapes.
+Wattles could be big or small, short or long, and they almost always come in weird shapes.

 Many things could affect how chicken wattles look.

 First on the list is the chicken’s gender.
 Rooster wattles are different from hen wattles in more ways than one.
 Usually, roosters have more noticeable wattles than hens.
 Also, wattles develop a little earlier in males than females.
 More on this topic later.

 Next, wattles differ from one breed to another.
 For example, a Minorca would usually have a larger wattle compared to a Chantecler.
 To add, a Speckled Ranger would have a smaller wattle than a Gallina di Saluzzo.

-There’s an explanation why some breeds have larger wattles than others.
+There’s an explanation for why some breeds have larger wattles than others.
 We will talk more about this later when we talk about the functions of the wattles.

-Lastly, the appearance of wattle changes depending on the health of the chicken.
+Lastly, the appearance of the wattle changes depending on the health of the chicken.
 With this, it is possible to see a breed known for its large wattles having small wattles.
 In that case, it could mean that the chicken is sick.

 Wattles may look different from one chicken to another, but all wattles serve the same purpose.